vuejs/it.vuejs.org/src/api/index.md

 - **Details:**

   The root Vue instance of the current component tree.
-If the current instance has no parents this value will be itself.
+If the current instance has no parents this valore will be itself.

 ### vm.$children